loomio/loomio-docs/oric/src/for-success.md

 ---
-## When should you use a proposal instead of a poll?
+## When should we use a proposal instead of a poll?

 Proposals are a great way to make a decision with your board.
 For example; approving a financial report, passing a resolution or making an out of session decision.